Once you’ve sorted out which pump you’re going to use, and set yourself up, you now need to figure out when to pump and how long for.

-Schedules can be a simple way of making sure that you consistently remove milk, which will help you settle into a rhythm of producing milk.
+If you're mostly pumping to feed your baby (and not feeding much at the breast/chest), schedules can be a simple way of making sure that you consistently remove milk, which will help you settle into a rhythm of producing milk.

-Your schedule will need to change over time, depending on your baby’s age and your feeding goals.
+If you are planning on setting and following a schedule, then your schedule will need to change over time, depending on your baby’s age and your feeding goals.
 For example, if you find yourself pumping to initiate or build lactation (those first few days and weeks post birth), you will need to be pumping often and consistently to remove milk.
 If your baby is starting solids, you can space your pumps out a bit.

 You can choose to follow a strict schedule if that helps you.
 You can also simply pump when you feel like it, or when your baby is hungry.

 However you choose to schedule your pumping sessions, it can help to keep the following principles in mind:

 - You need to ‘remove’ milk from your breast to create more milk.
 The more you pump, the more milk you will make and vice versa.